 This course is designed to allow students to job shadow or complete an unpaid internship throughout the year in a career related to Human and Social Services-Community Health.
 Focuses on target populations and community agencies designed to meet the needs of various populations.
 This course will also encourage cultural awareness and appreciation of diversity.
 Focuses on cultural variations in attitudes, values, language, gestures, and customs.
 Includes information about major racial and ethnic groups in the United States.
-This course will be taught with Understanding Diversity so that students have a block of time to complete an internship/job shadow certain times a week These students will be leaving the high school during 6th and 7th period and will need to provide their own transportation.

-- Grade Level: 11-12 - Credits: 1 credits per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.
+- Grade Level: 10 - Credits: 1 credit per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.